ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 Rather, it uses an ephemeral Diffie-Hellman key exchange with hash commitment to allow detection of man-in-the-middle attacks.
-This requires endpoints to display a short authentication string that the users must read and verbally compare in order to validate the hashes.
+This requires endpoints to display a short authentication string that the users must read and verbally compare to validate the hashes and ensure security.
-Key continuity is used, so this comparison need only be performed once for a given user.
+Endpoints cache some key material after the first call to use in subsequent calls; this is mixed in with the Diffie-Hellman shared secret, so the short authentication string need only be checked once for a given user.
+This gives key continuity properties analogous to the secure shell (ssh).
-ZRTP avoids some complexity of signalling and key management when compared to DTLS-based key management approaches for SRTP, but relies on the users comparing the short authentication strings to ensure security.

 ## tcpcrypt